CULINARY THEME: NGUNI FOODWAYS

 The Food Indaba is LUJU’s intellectual and cultural heart which takes place before the Luju Festival weekend.
 It is an intimate storytelling arena where elders, chefs, and custodians of tradition explore the philosophies and ancestral wisdom behind African cuisine.
 Through shared stories, live discussions, and tastings of traditional brews and foods, it highlights how knowledge and identity are passed down through the act of cooking and eating.

 For sponsors, it offers profound brand alignment with heritage preservation, sustainability, and authentic cultural dialogue, a chance to support the storytelling power of food as legacy.
-Applications to attend the Luju Food Indaba will open in 2026.
+Applications to attend the Luju Food Indaba are now open.

 COMPETITION